 Introduction

-It is commonly predicted that global warming will cause ectotherm species – which constitute 99% of species globally (Wilson 1992; Atkinson & Sibly 1997) – to shrink (Gardner et al. 2011; Sheridan & Bickford 2011; Cheung et al. 2013).
-However, the size-distribution of many species spans several orders of magnitude.
-A warming-signal in mean size could be therefore be undetected even if the size-distribution changes if e.g. increases in juvenile growth outweigh the decline in growth by adults, as consistent with the temperature size-rule, TSR (Atkinson 1994).
-It may be more informative to investigate change in the size-distribution and how these emerge (Fritschie & Olden 2016), if the aim is to infer effects of warming on ecosystem properties such as the ecological role of individual species, biomass production, energy fluxes (Yvon‐Durocher et al. 2011).
-This is because key traits such as metabolism, feeding, growth, mortality (Ursin 1973; Pauly 1980; Brown et al. 2004; Blanchard et al. 2017; Thorson et al. 2017; Andersen 2020), scale with size allometrically, and the trait value at the average size is not the same as the average population trait value (Bernhardt et al. 2018).
+Global warming is commonly predicted to cause ectotherm species, constituting 99% of species globally (Wilson 1992; Atkinson & Sibly 1997), to shrink (Gardner et al. 2011; Sheridan & Bickford 2011; Cheung et al. 2013).
+Mean body size responses to temperature may however be uninformative, as the size-distribution of many species spans several orders of magnitude.
+Warming can even shift size-distributions without altering mean size; for example, if increases in juvenile growth outweigh the decline in growth by adults, as consistent with the temperature size-rule, TSR (Atkinson 1994).
+Resolving how warming induces changes in population size-distributions may thus be more instructive (Fritschie & Olden 2016), especially for inferring warming effects on species’ ecological role, biomass production, or energy fluxes (Yvon‐Durocher et al. 2011).
+This is because key traits such as metabolism, feeding, growth, mortality scale with body size (Ursin 1973; Pauly 1980; Brown et al. 2004; Blanchard et al. 2017; Thorson et al. 2017; Andersen 2020).
+The diversity of size within a population thus matters for its dynamics under warming, as the value of these traits at mean body size is not the same as the mean population trait value (Bernhardt et al. 2018).

-The size-spectrum is the relationship between number of individuals in a body-size class and the average size of that class, and the size-spectrum slope (γ) is the often-linear relationship between the two variables on a log-log scale (Sheldon et al. 1973; White et al. 2007; Edwards et al. 2017).
-Hence, it implicitly captures temperature-dependent ecological processes such as body growth, mortality and recruitment (Blanchard et al. 2017; Heneghan et al. 2019).
-Despite its rich theoretical foundation (Andersen 2019) and usefulness as an ecological indicator, relatively few studies have evaluated warming-effects on the species size-spectrum in larger bodied species (but see (Blanchard et al. 2005)).
-This could be due to a lack of theoretical predictions for how species spectra will change with warming (note that in unicellular multispecies communities, slopes are predicted to decline as smaller-bodied species become more dominant (Daufresne et al. 2009; Yvon‐Durocher et al. 2011)).
-Perhaps it is difficult to reconcile the numerous patch by which the species size-spectrum could change with warming (Heneghan et al. 2019).
-For instance, the clearest effect of TSR on the size-spectrum is a decline in the maximum size.
-However, if the relative abundance of juveniles and adults remains constant, but the same number of adults now accumulate in a smaller size-range, the size-spectrum slope could become less steep.
-Elevated mortality truncates the age-distribution towards younger individuals (Barnett et al. 2017), but increased growth rates (from warming, reduced density dependence or both) can counter the effects of mortality on abundance-at-size – unless only small individuals benefit from warming (Daufresne et al. 2009; Lindmark et al. 2021).
+The population size distribution can be represented as a size-spectrum, which is the number of individuals in different body-size classes related to the mean size of each class.
+The size-spectrum slope (γ) is the often-linear relationship between these variables on a log-log scale (Sheldon et al. 1973; White et al. 2007; Edwards et al. 2017).
+Hence, the size-spectrum slope implicitly captures temperature-dependent ecological processes such as body growth, mortality and recruitment (Blanchard et al. 2017; Heneghan et al. 2019).
+Despite its rich theoretical foundation (Andersen 2019) and usefulness as an ecological indicator (ref), few studies have evaluated warming-effects on the species size-spectrum in larger bodied species (but see (Blanchard et al. 2005)).
+There are numerous ways by which the species size-spectrum could change with warming (Heneghan et al. 2019).
+For instance, the clearest consequence of TSR for the size-spectrum is a decline in maximum size.
+However, unless warming also alters the relative abundances of juveniles and adults, the same number of adults will accumulate in a smaller size-range, resulting in a less steep slope of the size-spectrum.
+Warming can also lead to elevated mortality, which truncates the age-distribution towards younger individuals (Barnett et al. 2017).
+Increased growth rates can however counter the effects of mortality on abundance-at-size, unless only small individuals benefit from warming (Daufresne et al. 2009; Lindmark et al. 2021).
+Growth rates can increase due to physiological responses to higher temperatures, or reduced density-dependence following warming-induced mortality, or both.
 Hence, the effect of warming on the size-spectrum depends on several interlinked processes affecting abundance-at-size and size-at-age.
+Yet, while warming effects on ectotherm body growth has been thoroughly studied (ref, ref, ref), those on mortality in wild populations have not, nor their joint consequences for population size-spectra in warming environments.